 Note: This does not apply to any commercial driver or permit holder whose privileges were suspended or revoked for traffic offenses.

-If you would like to take a commercial learner's permit, the Milford and Wilmington Service Centers are open to exclusively serve commercial drivers.
+If you would like to take a commercial learner's permit, you will need to make a reservation.

 To prepare for your CLP knowledge exam, click here.